-- o In September 2023, FRA announced CRISI awards.
-Transbay DTX was not selected for the anticipated \$60 million award.
-TJPA re-applied for this grant in May 2024. - o In December 2023, Federal/State Partnership Grant awards were announced.
+- In September 2023, FRA announced CRISI awards.
+Transbay DTX was not selected for an anticipated \$60 million award.
+TJPA re-applied for this grant in May 2024 for the amount of \$24.6 million. - In December 2023, Federal/State Partnership Grant awards were announced.
 Transbay DTX was not selected for the anticipated \$194 million award.
-TJPA is seeking replacement funding sources and awaits the Notification Of Funding Opportunity for the Federal/State Partnership Grant for 2024. - o TJPA submitted its application for the USDOT \$227 million National Infrastructure Project Assistance (Mega) Grant on August 21, 2023.
+TJPA is seeking replacement funding sources and awaits the Notification Of Funding Opportunity for the Federal/State Partnership Grant for 2024. - TJPA submitted its application for the USDOT \$227 million National Infrastructure Project Assistance (Mega) Grant on August 21, 2023.
 In January 2024, TJPA was notified that Transbay DTX was not selected for the award.
-TJPA re-applied for this grant, jointly with Caltrans, in May 2024. - o For the Community Facilities District Bond Capital Funding Source (CCSF), the updated CCSF forecast has been included in the 20-Year Financial Plan. - o CTC action on budgeted \$60 million from TIRCP (Cycle 6): - In October 2023, CTC programmed \$60 million and allocated \$15.5 million. - Allocation of \$44.5 million balance expected in early FY24-25. - This funding source is for professional services and will be used for engineering/design work. - o Under California TIRCP Cycle 7 for Greenhouse Gas Reduction, TJPA has decided not to apply.
-Instead, TJPA plans to apply for the Cycle 8 program which is better aligned
+TJPA re-applied for this grant, jointly with Caltrans, in May 2024 for \$118.6 million.
+TJPA is expecting to receive a Federal funding decision in October 2024. - For the Community Facilities District Bond Capital Funding Source (CCSF), the updated CCSF forecast has been included in the 20-Year Financial Plan. - CTC action on budgeted \$60 million from TIRCP (Cycle 6): - In October 2023, CTC programmed \$60 million and allocated \$15.5 million. - In August 2024, CTC allocated \$7.1 million. - Allocation of \$37.4 million balance expected in early FY25-26. - This funding source is for professional services and will be used for engineering/design work. - Under California TIRCP Cycle 7 for Greenhouse Gas Reduction, TJPA has decided not to apply.
+Instead, TJPA plans to apply for the Cycle 8 program which is better aligned with the Transbay DTX project scope.
+Action is anticipated during 2025 with application expected in early to mid-2026. - On the Bay Area Region level, MTC had allocated \$100.7M in Regional Measure 3 funding in November 2023 for ROW acquisition, relocation, and professional services.
+TJPA will be requesting provision of another \$75M for pre-construction services. - Under the SFCTA 5-Year Prioritization Program, the Transbay DTX Project's cashflow was changed slightly from the 20-Year Financial Plan; instead of \$25 million in FY25 the planned cashflow will be \$10 million in FY25 and \$15 million in FY26.
+Other opportunities include FY25 allocation of \$9 million in Proposition L and re-purposing of \$920,000 of Proposition K that is anticipated in Fall 2024. - In response to the FTA's inquiry earlier in 2024, TJPA advised that it is still evaluating a loan from the USDOT's Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - In response to the need to secure funding to replace recent lost opportunities, TJPA has revised and adjusted its funding strategies to optimize approaches for federal discretionary funding and increase focus on additional state, regional and local funding sources. - TJPA is analyzing the impact of the reduced CIG funding commitment that is lower than TJPA had requested.
+The Sponsor is also working with local, regional and state agencies as well as other funding sources, including: - New Regional Measure (2026 Ballot) - Re-authorization of California Cap and Trade Program (in development) - Revisions to local real estate-based funds: net tax increment, community facilities district.

-- with the Transbay DTX project scope.
-Action is anticipated during 2025 with application expected in early to mid-2026. - Regional Measure 3 funding: MTC allocated \$100.7 million in November 2023 for ROW acquisition, relocation, and professional services. - Under the SFCTA 5-Year Prioritization Program, the Transbay DTX Project's cashflow was changed slightly from the 20-Year Financial Plan; instead of \$25 million in FY25 the planned cashflow will be \$10 million in FY25 and \$15 million in FY26. - In response to the FTA's inquiry several months ago, TJPA advised that it is still evaluating a loan from the USDOT's Transportation Infrastructure Finance and Innovation Act (TIFIA) program. - In response to the need to secure funding to replace recent lost opportunities, TJPA has revised and adjusted its funding strategies to optimize approaches for federal discretionary funding and increase focus on additional state, regional and local funding sources. - TJPA is analyzing the impact of the reduced CIG funding commitment that is lower than TJPA had requested.
-The Sponsor is also working with local, regional and state agencies as well as other funding sources, including: - New Regional Measure (2026 Ballot) - Re-authorization of California Cap and Trade Program (in development) - Revisions to local real estate-based funds: net tax increment, community facilities district. - O TJPA reported that they are developing the cash flow to support the project through the Engineering Phase to FFGA.
+• TJPA reported that they are developing the cash flow to support the project through the Engineering Phase to FFGA.
 It involves an iterative process with the finance group and the project team.
 The updated project Master Schedule reflecting the new July 2027 target for FFGA will include considerations for funding availability.